Master of Epidemiology

 The MPH is a broad degree that includes a diverse range of subjects relevant to the practice of public health.
 It has six compulsory subjects (including Epidemiology and Biostatistics) and many electives from which to choose.
 It includes an optional, 25-point research project or an optional, 25-point professional practice unit.

 The MEpi has five compulsory subjects and one elective subject in epidemiology and biostatistics and a compulsory 25-point research project.
-Students doing this degree are unable to do any elective subjects.
 The entry requirements are stricter than for the other two degrees because it is a one-year program.

-The MSc(Epi) and the MEpi share the same six compulsory subjects in epidemiology and biostatistics.
+The MSc(Epi) has six compulsory subjects in epidemiology and biostatistics (five of which are the compulsory subjects for the MEpi).
 Students in the MSc(Epi) must also do at least two subjects designed to improve their professional skills.
 The degree has a compulsory, 50-point research project.
-Because it is a two-year program, it offers more opportunity for elective subjects than the MEpi.
+It offers more opportunity for elective subjects than the MEpi.

 Can I do the same epidemiology and biostatistics subjects in each degree?